verystealthy/magtag_stock_tracker/README.md

 This code will cycle through stock symbols from a list, and will display the following on Adafruit's MagTag e-ink display:

 * Stock symbol (e.g. AAPL, TSLA, GME, etc.)
-* Percent change from last closing price (e.g. ```10%``` if the latest updated price is 10% more than the opening price)
+* Percent change from last closing price (e.g. ```10%``` if the latest updated price is 10% more than the last closing price)
     - Note that this is *NOT* the percent change between latest price and opening price.
-It is percent change between latest price and the last closing.
+It is percent change between latest price and the _last closing_.
 * Latest share price
 * Market Open / Closed
 * Neopixels are green / red if the Percent Change is positive / negative.